ehrpg/qstar/docs/quick-start.md

 A character that reaches zero [endurance](#endurance) can only make a single action each round.
-If any other condition were to reduce the amount of actions in any ways the character could take, the character becomes **incapacitated** instead.
+If any other condition were to reduce the amount of actions the character could take in any ways, the character becomes **incapacitated** instead.

 ## Race

 Every character has a race or category (e.g. animals, robots).
 A race modifies:

-* primary and secondary stats,
+* primary stats, secondary stats and pools
 * adds perks or flaws,
 * enables access to inherent Primary stats,
 * and may add roleplaying circumstances